 - Make sure you know exactly what it is that you want to achieve in your app

 - Try and think of every page of your app and make a note of them

 - Don’t assume that something can be done instantly halfway down the line as this can lead to additional costs

 - Have fun whilst creating your app – this is your chance to shine!

-Have you got any questions on coding?
-Want to speak to someone about your digital marketing strategy?
-If so, feel free to get in touch via our website or through Twitter, LinkedIn and Facebook.
+Have you got an idea for an app or website?
+Do you want to speak to someone about your digital marketing strategy?
+If so, feel free to get in touch via our website or through Twitter, LinkedIn or Facebook.